microsoft/nni/docs/en_US/QuickStart.md

 All the codes above are already prepared and stored in [examples/trials/mnist/](https://github.com/Microsoft/nni/tree/master/examples/trials/mnist).

 #### Linux and MacOS
-Run the **config.yml** file from your command line to start mnist experiment.
+Run the **config.yml** file from your command line to start MNIST experiment.

 ```bash
     nnictl create --config nni/examples/trials/mnist/config.yml
 ```
 #### Windows
-Run the **config_windows.yml** file from your command line to start mnist experiment.
+Run the **config_windows.yml** file from your command line to start MNIST experiment.

 **Note**, if you're using windows local mode, it needs to change `python3` to `python` in the config.yml file, or use the config_windows.yml file to start the experiment.

 ```bash
     nnictl create --config nni/examples/trials/mnist/config_windows.yml
 ```